Ruminant Nutrition for Graziers

-The length of the grazing period (the time an animal is in a paddocKB] also has a direct effect on pasture intake.
+The length of the grazing period (the time an animal is in a paddock) also has a direct effect on pasture intake.
 An animal’s intake decreases the longer she remains in a given paddock.
-This happens due to (1) the effect of plant disappearance (as plants are grazed) and subsequent searching by cattle for the next bite, and (2) the decrease in forage crude protein content beginning roughly two days after the animals have been turned in to the paddock.
-Jim Gerrish has shown that as an animal remains in a paddock, intake and liveweight gains decrease.
-(Gerrish, 2004) It is for this reason that most dairy graziers move high-producing cattle to new paddocks after each milking.
+This happens due to: (1) the effect of plant disappearance (as plants are grazed) and subsequent searching by cattle for the next bite; and (2) the decrease in forage crude protein content beginning roughly two days after the animals have been turned in to the paddock.
+Jim Gerrish has shown that as an animal remains in a paddock, intake and liveweight gains decrease (Gerrish, 2004).
+It is for this reason that most dairy graziers move high-producing cattle to new paddocks after each milking.

 Fiber is necessary for proper rumen function, and is a source of energy as well.
 However, high levels of fiber in the diet decrease intake.
 Less digestible forages tend to stay in the animal’s digestive system longer (slowing the rate of passage) so the animal remains “full” longer, and subsequently doesn’t eat as much.
 However, the younger a plant is the more soluble carbohydrates it contains, and the less fiber (cell wall components) it contains as well.
 Younger plants therefore are generally more digestible than mature plants.